kodlian/AlamofireXMLRPC/README.md

 #### Raw XML string

-For purpoises of debugging you can also get raw xml string this way:
+For purposes of debugging you can also get raw xml string this way:

 ```swift
 case .success(let value):